equinor/appsec-threatmodeling-101-workshop/slides/content/tm-what-are-we-going-to-do-about-it.md

 Tasks:

-For some of the threats identified in the previous exercise:
+For **some** of the threats identified in the previous exercise:

 - Select a strategy; at least a few should be "mitigation"
 - Discuss realistic fix'es and document them (controls)
 - Document format suggested (👇)
 - Take a picture of your documents, share on Slack </br>and prepare to present the model to the class

+The person in the group which last went to the movies becomes group lead for this exercise.

 <hr>